gengler1123/gengler1123.github.io/index.md

 ## Introduction

-Hello.
-I am the Senior AI Engineer at Capco Digital Labs -- NYC.
+Hello, My name is Gary R. Engler.
 I have my Ph.D. in Applied Mathematics from Stevens Institute of Technology in Hoboken, NJ.
-I primarily use TensorFlow as a ML framework for neural networks while using `scikit-learn` for other algorithms.

-Before I was at Capco I ran R&D for Elemental Path, a smart toy / conversational AI startup, building speech-to-text systems, speaker recognition systems, and a curated knowledge engine for fast / safe lookups for serving information for users of the system.
+I am a Machine Learning Engineer at Facebook in the New York office, having started in Janurary 2020.
+Before Facebook I was:
+- Adjunct Professor at Stevens Institute of Technology
+- Senior AI Engineer / Founding Member of Capco Digital Labs -- NYC
+- Machine Learning Engineer / Head of R&D at Elemental Path, a conversational AI startup focused on creating smart toys for children.
+- Founder of Aether HCC a startup that investigated Cloud Control of Robotics.

 While I was at Stevens I worked research in the field of Cognitive Computational Neuroscience, the intersection between Artificial Intelligence, Computational Neuroscience, and Cognitive Science.
-II also worked in Financial Engineering, in particular equities pricing and the mortgage market.
+I also worked in Financial Engineering, in particular equities pricing and the mortgage market.

-I currently also teach at Stevens, the course I am teaching in the Fall 2019 is FE-695: Machine Learning for Finance.

 ## Programming Languages
 - Python (Primary Lang.) - Approximately 7 years.
 - C++ - Approximatly 4 years.
 - Javascript - Approximately 2 years.
-- Haven't Decided Yet - Oscillating between Go and Rust.
+- Next, Haven't Decided Yet - Oscillating between Go and Rust.